-PCIe Device Lending
+PCIe Device Lending - Composable Infrastrucure made easy

 Dolphin eXpressWare SmartIO software offers a flexible way to enable PCIe IO devices (NVMes, FPGAs, GPUs etc) to be accessed within a PCIe Network.
 Devices can be borrowed over the PCIe network without any software overhead at the performance of PCI Express.
 Device Lending is a simple way to reconfigure systems and reallocate resources.
 GPUs, NVMe drives or FPGAs can be added or removed without having to be physically installed in a particular system on the network.
 The result is a flexible simple method of creating a pool of devices that maximizes usage.

-Since this solution uses standard PCIe, it doesn’t add any software overhead to the communication path.
+Since this solution uses standard PCIe, it don’t add any software overhead to the communication path.
 Standard PCIe transactions are used between the systems.
 Dolphins eXpressWare software manages the connection and is responsible for setting up the PCIe Non Transparent Bridge (NTB) mappings.

 Two types of functions are implemented with device lending.
 These are the lending function and the borrowing function: